 I create these in the workshop at the back of my camper van while exploring the small roads of Europe.
 Each unique model combines natural materials with abandoned man-made objects I find in the wild, such as dented aluminium cans, shattered glass jars, or broken car headlights.

 They are a metaphor for our times.

 When we throw something “away”, it doesn’t cease to exist.
 It often ends up in nature, becoming part of the landscape we live in.
-These energy efficient lamps literally and figuratively shine a light on a big challenge our civilisation faces today: if we really want to, can we reconcile human activity with the natural world?
+These lamps literally and figuratively shine a light on a big question our civilisation faces today: if we really want to, can we reconcile human activity with the natural world?

 If we decide that we can, we might as well do it with style.

 Steel mesh wardrobe door from France.
 Lampshade made from nylon rope found in Italy.
 The bulb glows bright enough to project a grid pattern on the floor around the lamp.
 The unit is sturdy enough to sit on – great for parties where extra chairs are needed.

 Goulash tin can from Budapest, sandwiched between two layers of scrap wood found in Poland.
 The inside of the tin functions as a powerful spotlight, while the outside emits a smooth red glow.
 The two lights can be used independently (day/night) or together (ambient lighting).
 This is a 12V unit designed for van conversions.